On this page

 A negative RAT result means that the proteins from the COVID-19 virus have not been detected.
 This means that it is unlikely that there is a COVID-19 infection present, and you are unlikely to have COVID-19.

 If you have a negative RAT result but you continue to have symptoms, you should arrange a PCR test from a testing clinic or repeat the RAT with a new kit the next day.
-Continue to isolate away from others at your home/suitable accommodation.
+Continue to stay home away from others at your home/suitable accommodation while you continue to have symptoms.

 Invalid RAT result